What are spin-offs in the stock market: in search of a more valuable company

 ETFs for investing in spin-offs

-A good way to invest in these corporate spin-offs is through passive management, specifically with index funds and ETFs that replicate the States S&P U.S. Spin-Off Index.
+A good way to invest in these corporate spin-offs is through passive management, specifically with index funds and ETFs that replicate the U.S., S&P U.S. Spin-Off Index.
 This index consists of companies that have been spun off from larger corporations over the past four years.
 Over the past five years, it has accumulated an annualized return of more than 8.66%.
 In 2023, for example, it achieved a return of over 26.6% due to the increase in spin-offs mentioned by Goldman Sachs.

 Landscape of bioscience spin-offs